 This was also the only country we had arrived in with no currency, and as it turns out ATMs and currency exchanges are few and far between in Penang.
 However, it meant that we got to inadvertently explore the interesting colonial buildings and back streets that we quickly learned to love.

 That evening was a lazy one, though probably our last chance to BE lazy for a while.

 Amy, the girl we met on our journey, turned up early the next morning, desperate to join our room as the hostel she had found was a disaster.
 Thankfully, our hostel had space AND she managed to get the last bed in our room!

 We all planned our day with another girl in our room, too.
-We would search for all the awesome street art, armed with a helpful map, and then hopefully have time to head out to the viewpoint over Penang or at least Kek Lok Si temple.
+We would search for all the awesome street art, armed with a helpful map, and then hopefully have time to head out to the viewpoint over Penang, or at least Kek Lok Si temple.

 There are some on the map that we couldn’t find anywhere; others were tucked away down little alley ways, but it was all in the space of a few streets.
 Some were paintings, some were metal structures with snippets of heritage info – some were even entire wall murals.

 We stopped off by a temple where two other travellers wanted their picture taken – ten minutes later, we were by the swing art, and bumped into them again.
-It turned out they were also planning to go up to the temple, so we all decided it would be cool to go together.
+It turned out they were also planning to go up to the temple, so we all decided to go together.

 It was actually a really good day.
 We stopped off in one of the cute cafés along Love Lane before catching our bus, and by the time we were heading out to Kek Lok Si on the edge of the city, it was going to be too late to do the tram as well.

 Even as our bus pulled up and we looked up to the huge statue and striking pagoda, we weren’t sure what to expect.